 Germany: Juliane Stöckel, Alisa Schneider, Andreas Fitza, Bodo and Elke Rettig, Carmen Mauerer, Doris and Michael Rettig, Elisa Biscotti, Gisela and Wilfried Schneider, Günter Appel, Katrin Rettig, Lisa Lorenz, Magrit and Jürg Hankel-Püntener, Melanie Arsjad, Natascha Hohmann, Paul Schneider, Ralf Seip, Sarah Cook, Stefanie Fernsemer, Tabea Dölker, Thomas Brenner, George Odysseos, Ulysses Voelker

-Daniel and Hendrik met during their studies of Communication Design at the University of Applied Sciences in Mainz.
+Daniel Rettig and Hendrik Schneider met during their studies of Communication Design at the University of Applied Sciences in Mainz.

 After completing their bachelor thesis “Views On Vegas” they graduated with honors.

-Together they run Stick Up Studio, a design agency focused mainly on photography, branding and publication design.
+Together they run Stick Up Studio, a design agency offering a range of services including Photography, Publication Design, Branding and Identity.